-faulty genes.
 If you have very high cholesterol levels or if you’ve had high cholesterol from birth, you may have FH.
 Having FH means you’re at a greater risk of getting heart and circulatory disease at an early age if the condition is left untreated.
-Around 1 in 250 of the UK population has the condition.
-FH and high cholesterol
+Around 1 in 250 of the UK population has the condition, although many people are unaware they have it.

 FH is not easy to diagnose.
 Your doctor may suspect FH if: